nidushan/SteamID-Display/README.md

 ```
 - Make the extension work for private profiles
 - Convert and port extention to Firefox
-- SteamID Display will only show steamID (STEAM_X:Y:ZZZZZZZZ) as other ID formats aren't that commonly used.
+- Change so only steamID (STEAM_X:Y:ZZZZZZZZ) shows as other ID formats aren't commonly used.
 - Copy SteamIDs from friends management list.
 ```